 The Atomium – This bizarre monument dates back to 1958 and is open daily to visit.
 It’s over 300 feet tall and has nine large spheres which are connected by tubular passageways making the shape of a giant iron crystal cell.
 In the inside of the spheres you’ll find exhibition space, a restaurant and public areas with the top one having a lovely view of Brussels.
 We thought the Atomium was fascinating to visit and we’d thoroughly recommend it.
 It doesn’t really matter what’s inside really, as it’s the structure itself that’s the big highlight.
 The Atomium is in Heysel Park next to Mini-Europe.
 Nearest metro station is Heysel/Heizel and the open top bus tours stop here too.

-Brussels Atomium: Read more, links & map…
+Brussels Atomium: Read More, Ticket Prices & Map…

 Grand Place – This large cobbled square is the heart of the old centre of Brussels and the architecture here is impressive.
 The old town hall is the building that really stands out, but all of the others are worth seeing too.
 You’ll find a nice atmosphere in the square on a busy day too and it’s surrounded by restaurants and bars.
 Make sure you come back at night to see the lights of the square too.
 The Grand Place is also a World Heritage Site.
 Nearest Metro stop is Bruxelles Central/Brussel-Centraal but if you’re in the city centre anyway, just follow the crowds!